Platform One Party Bus Onboarding Process

 Step #2: Party Bus Onboarding Team

-Product teams move to the Onboarding queue when Customer Success has determined that they are potentially compatible with Party Bus through the initial technical intake process.
+Product teams move to the onboarding queue when CST has determined that they are potentially compatible with Party Bus through the initial technical intake process.

 Step #3: Onboarding Team Opens a GitLab Group Creation Process